leeds-beckett-digital-learning/lbu-lti-tools/docs/security.md

 response or by a forwarding instruction in a previous response.
 * __Backchannel__ - a series of requests originating from a server targetted at another server.

+### Terminology for data transfer with HTTPS requests

+Of the various ways data is transferred these are the ones relevant to this application

+- __Query string__ The data is placed into the URL of the request following a query symbol '?'.
+  Although the whole URL is passed between client and server through an encrypted network socket it has a disadvantage because URLs are sometimes logged by web servers and cached in browsers.
+  Data is stored in a additional locations potentially adding vulnerability.
+  In this application no user or course related data is sent in query strings.
+- __Request Body__ For HTTP methods such as POST and PUT data is passed in the request body.
+The data is passed through an encrypted socket but is safer because it is not logged to a storage medium.
+- __Response Body__ The same security advantages as for request bodies.
+This is the only way that user and course data is returned in a response to a request.

 ## Network Protocols

 A full list of network protocols used by the applications.
 (Does not reference